 John Garth suffered a psychological workplace injury, PTSD in 2010.
 The PTSD injury was pervasive impacting the entire family.
 John Garth and Michelle will together share pieces of their PTSD journey –

 injury to ongoing recovery as individuals and together as spouses through reflection, dialogue and

 predetermined questions by Master of Ceremonies.
 John Garth and Michelle are honored to be sharing

 the stage during the first ever Spouses Discussion Panel with Cst.
 Brad Cameron and Sara Jane Cameron.

 Constable Brad Cameron & Sara Jane Cameron

-We are thrilled and honoured to have Constable Brad Cameron and his wife Sara Jane to be part of our first ever Spouses Discussion panel at our 7th Annual Awareness and Education Day, October 24th, 2020.
+We are thrilled and honoured to have Constable Brad Cameron and his wife Sara Jane to be part of our first ever Spouses Discussion Panel.

 This year’s event will be held at St. Francis Xavier University Schwartz Auditorium, Schwartz Building and Barrick Auditorium, Mulroney Building.

 Antigonish, Nova Scotia